raphaeluziel/reservation/README.md

 ## Reservation

-The app-Reservation offers a convenient tool for a workforce leasing company to provide short-time work opportunities (Gig work) for healthcare professionals.
-Currently, there is no signup function available, and only allowed users can use the app.
-At the moment, there are four user groups:
+The app-Reservation offers a convenient tool for a workforce leasing company to provide short-time work opportunities (gig work) for healthcare professionals.
+Currently, only approved users can use the app, and there are four user groups:

-A. Employer
+A. Employer:

-An employer can publish, update shifts via the user interface.
-An employer can also delete a shift if it hasn't been reserved (by nurses, agency staff, or admin) yet.
-Otherwise, only job agency staff can delete it.
+- An employer can use the user interface to publish and update shifts.
+- An employer can delete a shift if it has not been reserved by nurses, agency staff, or admins.
+If the shift has been reserved, only agency staff can delete it.

-With the employee's pre-approval, an employer can assign a specific shift to that employee (reserve a shift).
+- With an employee's pre-approval, an employer can assign a specific shift to that employee (reserve a shift).
+A reserved nurse cannot be reserved on the same day by another employer.

-An employer can view all of their own shifts (open, reserved, unpublished, unfilled, done).
-The employer cannot view other employers' published shifts.
+- An employer can view all of their own shifts (open, reserved, unpublished, unfilled, done), but cannot view other employers' published shifts.

-B. Nurse
+B. Nurse:

-There are three types of nurses: registered nurse (RN), practical nurse (PN), and assistant (ASST).
-RNs have the right to access and reserve all available shifts (RN, PN, and ASST).
-Practical nurses can only view shifts that are open to PN and ASST.
-Assistants are restricted to working on ASST shifts.
-A nurse can view and reserve all **OPEN** shifts offered by all employers.
+- Nurses are divided into three categories: registered nurses (RNs), practical nurses (PNs), and assistants (ASSTs).
+- RNs can access and reserve all available shifts (RN, PN, and ASST).
+- PNs can only view shifts that are open to PNs and ASSTs.
+- Assistants are restricted to working on ASST shifts only.
+- A nurse can view and reserve all open shifts offered by all employers.

 Employers and nurses are treated as customers.
-A customer user can update their own profile and reset their password.
+As a customer, a user can update their own profile and reset their password.

-C. Agency staff
+C. Agency staff:

-Agency staff can access all open shifts offered by different employers.
-Agency staff can assign a shift to a nurse under mutual agreement.
-Agency staff can publish, update, and delete shifts.
+- Agency staff can access all open shifts offered by different employers.
+- Agency staff can assign a shift to a nurse with mutual agreement.
+- Agency staff can publish, update, and delete shifts.

-D. Admin (Superuser)
+D. Admin (Superuser):

-An admin has all the rights mentioned above.
-Admins also create, update, and delete users.
-Admins issue initial passwords to users.
+- Admins have all the rights mentioned above.
+- Admins can also create, update, and delete users.
+- Admins issue initial passwords to users.

 ### Built on top of: